CleanCut/rusty_engine/tutorial/src/450-game.md

 ### Running the game

 The last thing you will do in your main function is to call the `run` method to begin your game.
-The `run` method takes an instance of whatever game state struct you defined, or a unit struct `()` if you didn't define one.
+The `run` method takes an instance of whatever game state struct you defined.